RPhay/MyDigikam/project/bundles/vcpkg/README.md

 * DESCRIPTION

-    These files and scripts are used to make binary installer of the digiKam Software Collection for Windows 64 bits.
+    These files and scripts are used to make binary installer of the digiKam Software Collection for Windows Intel 64 bits.
 In addition to this README, there are comments in the scripts that provide some additional explanations for how they work.